sam0x17/macro_magic/README.md

 ```

 And let's say you are writing some proc macro somewhere else, and you realize you really need
-to know what types have and have not been defined in our `bar::baz::foo` module shown above,
+to know what types have and have not been defined in the `bar::baz::foo` module shown above,
 perhaps so you can provide default values for these type aliases if they are not present.

 ```rust